-The shares under the Company's repurchase programs may be purchased on a discretionary basis from time to time prior to the applicable expiration date, subject to general business and market conditions and other investment opportunities, through open market purchases, privately negotiated transactions, or other means, including through Rule 10b5-1 trading plans.
+The shares under the Company's repurchase program may be purchased on a discretionary basis from time to time through March 3, 2024, subject to general business and market conditions and other investment opportunities, through open market purchases, privately negotiated transactions, or other means, including through Rule 10b5-1 trading plans.
 The board's authorization of the share repurchase programs does not obligate our company to acquire any particular amount of common stock, and the repurchase programs may be commenced, suspended, or discontinued at any time.
 We have used borrowings under our Former Credit Facility and Amended and Restated Credit Agreement to assist with the repurchase programs.
 See Note 13, "Long-Term Debt and Finance Lease Liabilities" of our audited consolidated financial statements, contained elsewhere in this Annual Report on Form 10-K, for more details.